amurrell/deploy-commands/README.md

 - `Releasing` simply clones and/or checkout a branch/tag and runs build processing (eg. npm install, composer install)
 - `Deploying` simply takes a folder name (release) to change out the current directory and/or reloads services

-Additionally, the `nuxt-deploy` set includes a bunch of helpful `nuxt` aliases for the following actions:

-  - start
-  - reload
-  - restart
-  - logs
-  - info
-  - delete
-  - stop

 **Building a Release - Prompted Vs. Unprompted**